 There are plenty of low-stress career options that won’t cause a lot of anxiety or pressure and you can earn passive income!

-Being a YouTuber, starting a low-cost business, and working with tech or software gives you so much flexibility and control over what you do.
+Being a YouTuber, starting a low-cost business, and working with tech or software gives you flexibility and control over what you do.

-It’s important to look for a job that you’ll enjoy, as this will make it easier to stay motivated and do your best work.
+It’s important to look for a job that you’ll enjoy, as this will make staying motivated and doing your best work easier.

 Low-stress jobs often have straightforward tasks with minimal decision-making and responsibility.
 Or you may have the responsibility of the work without someone micromanaging you!